billtubbs/lang-comp/README.md

 ## Things not considered here

-- R (www.r-project.org) a high-level language for for statistical computing
+- R (www.r-project.org) a high-level language for statistical computing
 - Capabilities of these languages in other applications
 - A comparison of the performance of these languages
   - See here for example: https://julialang.org/benchmarks/
 - Maturity of the language, available packages and support community